$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Proof of

-Since $\varepsilon>0$ is arbitrarily specified, we may take it to be sufficiently small such that the negative $O\left(\varepsilon\right)$ term above is greater in magnitude than the $O\left(\varepsilon^2\right)$ term, yielding a contradiction.
-However, we assumed initially the $(j,k)$-th interpolation condition in~\cref{eq:H2RightCon} does not hold.
+Since $\varepsilon>0$ is arbitrary, we may take $\varepsilon$ to be sufficiently small such that the negative $O\left(\varepsilon\right)$ term dominates the $O\left(\varepsilon^2\right)$ term, which is a contradiction.
+However, we assumed initially that the $(j,k)$-th condition in~\cref{eq:H2RightCon} does not hold.
 Therefore, we must conclude by contradiction that it does.
-Repeating this argument for all $j,k$ pairs yields
+Repeating this argument for all $j,k$ gives

 which are precisely the right tangential conditions in~\cref{eq:H2RightCon}.